TomWhitwell/8mu_Public/8mu-editor-mk2/README.md

 ## Deployment

-The built site (in `/build`) is copied over to the 16n repository and deployed from there.
+The built site (in `/build`) is copied over to the 8mu site repository and deployed from there.

 ## Code formatting